hdfiresky/Tutorials/backend_setup_guide.md

 **3. Test `/fetch-from-internet`**

-This tests the new Agent 4 implementation.
+This tests the new Agent 4 implementation using Google Search grounding.

 **For Bash, PowerShell, or similar shells:**
 ```bash